khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 Now all your tests will run with a consistent graphics device, assuming the code you are testing doesn't mutate the graphics environment.

 Note that if you're exclusively using ggplot2 and [vdiffr](https://vdiffr.r-lib.org/), none of this is necessary because vdiffr handles graphics device management automatically.
-The `plotly::ggplotly()` case is trickier: even though the final output is HTML rather than a graphics device, `ggplotly()` still queries the current graphics device to perform its grid unit conversions.
+The `plotly::ggplotly()` case is trickier: even though the final output is rendered into HTML rather than a graphics device, `ggplotly()` still queries the current graphics device to perform its grid unit conversions.
 This means you need to manage the device state manually whenever you're testing plotly output created by `ggplotly()`.

 ## Final Thoughts